dvillevald/Google-Vision-AIY-on-Wheels/README.md

 A default mode after powering up the car is control via infrared remote which comes with the kit.
 To change it to autonomous face-chasing mode push the **KEY1** button (located next to Arduino and rear left wheel of the robot - you can see it on the video or on the image below.)

 <img width="225" height="300" src="images/KEY1x.jpg">

+Once autonomous mode is activated, robot will rotate looking for the faces around.
+Once it detects the face, it will correct its pose and start driving toward the face.
+If it loses the face, robot will scan the environment in the direction where the face was detected last time.
+To help the robot with detection make sure you have enough light in the room, especially if the faces are far away from the robot.
+If the robot detects multiple faces it will select the largest one.
+However, if there are many people in the room and robot will detect multiples faces of about the same size, the robot may got confused.
+Note that you can always change the mode back to the one with infrared remote control (non-autonomous) by pushing **KEY1** button again.

+## Safe shutdown of Google Vision AIY kit

+To power down the devices simply turn of  the white power switch on robot chassis.
+Once Arduino/Chassis don't have power, Google Vision kit would wait for 10 frames (about 5-7 seconds) and then LED on the top of the Google Vision AIY kit with blink 10 times with RED and Google AIY kit will go into safe shutdown mode.
+If you powered down Chassis by accident, you have those 5-7 second to power Chassis up again before Google Vision kit starts shut down process.

+## Conclusion

+I really enjoyed dong this project and would appreciate your feedback.
+There are many interesting project based on this platform - one can design a better (PID) controller to drive the robot toward the goal, one can fuse information from Google Vision AIY kit camera with the data from the installed on the car ultra-sound and infrared sensors; one can try different model to avoid obstacles.
+If you decide to do this project please keep me posted on your progress.

+**THANK YOU!**